 Mike’s duties include management, hiring and firing, and support for the entire staff.
 He often fills in for staff if they get behind in an area.
 He occasionally fills in as an on-site collector, a job that requires an organized mindset.

 Wienhoff Drug Testing provides a professional, yet friendly, atmosphere.
 “There are things we have to say and compliance guidelines we have to follow,” Mike explained, “but we don’t want the process to be so clinical that people feel intimidated when they come in to give a sample.
 We stick to the required guidelines, but treat our clients in a friendly manner so they feel comfortable when they come here.”

 Timeliness is very important regarding everything done at Wienhoff Drug Testing.
-Employers are often waiting to put people to work based on results of tests Wienhoff is running.
+Employers are often waiting to put people to work based on the results of tests Wienhoff is running.

 In situations like post-accident or reasonable suspicion cases, employees may be on paid leave until test results come back.
-Wienhoff can get those results to the employer’s quickly, to minimize paid leave.
+Wienhoff can get those results to the employers quickly, to minimize paid leave.

 Mike says Wienhoff’s “ideal client” is one who follows their recommendations.
 “Our main focus is compliance, but we can only keep the company in compliance when they do what we tell them to do.
-If they don’t file the information throughout the year like we ask them to, at audit time they call us in a panic.
+If they don’t file the information throughout the year as we ask them to, at audit time they call us in a panic.
 We gladly provide the information they need, although they already received it from us throughout the year.
 That’s what we’re here for – to always help our clients when the need arises.”

 A new business client at Wienhoff receives a welcome packet containing all the forms that will be used throughout the next year.
 This includes statistical data and notifications, with instructions on what to do with the information given.
 The welcome packet eliminates surprises and lets the client know what to expect all year long.
 Mike is always available to answer any questions personally.